opentracing/opentracing.io/_docs/pages/spec.md

 Every Span has zero or more **Logs**, each of which being a timestamped event name, optionally accompanied by a structured data payload of arbitrary size.
 The event name should be the stable identifier for some notable moment in the lifetime of a Span.
 For instance, a Span representing a browser page load might add an event for each field in [Performance.timing](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceTiming).

 While it is not a formal requirement, specific event names should apply to many Span instances: tracing systems can use these event names (and timestamps) to analyze Spans in the aggregate.
-For more information, see the [Data Semantics Guidelines](api/data-conventions).
+For more information, see the [Data Conventions Guidelines](api/data-conventions).

 <span id="tags"></span>